paugier/czi-joint-python-accelerators-project/proposal_details/abstract.md

 The joint Python Accelerators project gathers developers of Transonic, Cython, Pythran, Numba and scikit-image.
-The goal of our collaboration is to improve the state of Python code acceleration so that clean and modern Python code can very easily be accelerated to reach very high performances.
+The goal of our collaboration is to improve the state of Python code acceleration so that clean and modern Python code can easily be accelerated to reach high performances.

 We propose to improve interoperability and compatibility between existing accelerators.
 We will first improve the integration and feature coverage of the